jelaniharris/jelaniharris-web/content/blog/2022-11-05_how-to-install-packages-from-github-using-npm.md

 ---
-title: How to install packages from Github using NPM
+title: How to install packages from GitHub using NPM
 date: "2022-11-05T12:00:00.000Z"
 tags: ["npm", "github"]
 featuredImage: ./images/pexels-cottonbro-studio-4553183.jpg